heutelbeck/sapl-policy-engine/sapl-documentation/6_8_Tornado.md

 #### What configure_sapl Registers

-`configure_sapl()` creates the module-level singleton PDP client and constraint enforcement service.
+`configure_sapl()` creates the module-level singleton PDP client and the `EnforcementPlanner`.
 It automatically registers the built-in `ContentFilteringProvider` and `ContentFilterPredicateProvider` for content filtering support.
-Custom constraint handlers are registered separately via `register_constraint_handler()`.
+Custom constraint handler providers are registered separately via `register_provider()`.

 `cleanup_sapl()` closes the PDP client and releases HTTP connections.
 Always call it during shutdown.